For more information, please visit: http://www.studiostok.se

 In September 2007, after almost three years of writing, composing and polishing the material to near-perfection, the album Extended Playtime was finally released by Swedish label Progress Productions and met great criticism.
 German magazine Zillo Musikmagazin gave it an incredible 9/10 rating, and Swedish Zero Music Magazine and Release Music Magazine both gave it 8/10.
 Other reviewers gave similar praise.
 The album was much better received than I had anticipated it would be.
 In fact, in February 2008, Terror Punk Syndicate was nominated for an Album of the Year award at the Manifest Awards in Stockholm, Sweden, and won.

 After the album was released, I continued to do remixes for others and helped produce a couple of bands.
-I made some minor attempts at producing new material for Terror Punk Syndicate, but finishing the album had been a somewhat cumbersome process, and I was burned out.
-I did one final remix in 2010, but then, after eight years of various struggle, having released just one album, not played a single live show, lost my overly-intense passion for hardware instruments and no longer identifying myself as part of the "synth" scene/subculture, I decided it was time to move on.
-Terror Punk Syndicate had proved to be not completely unsuccessful, but the spark had since long faded and I was interested in doing other things.
+I made some minor attempts at producing new material for Terror Punk Syndicate, but finishing the album had been an incredibly cumbersome process, and I was burned out.
+I did one final remix in 2010, but then, after eight years of various struggles, having released just one album and not played a single live show, having lost my once intense passion for hardware instruments, and finally no longer identifying myself as part of the "synth" scene/subculture here in Sweden, I decided it was time to move on.
+Terror Punk Syndicate had proved to be a fairly successful project, but the spark had since long faded and I was more interested in doing other things.

 All in all, the complete Terror Punk Syndicate discography spans about a dozen records, two video games and approximately 25 songs.